Giant Bomb: News

 Giant Bomb's news was written by news editors Navarro and Klepek.
 Articles produced aren't limited to general gaming news, but also include investigative journalistic pieces about the industry, such as the controversy surrounding the developers of LA Noire, Team Bondi, and its work practices.
 Editorials and interviews written by Klepek during his tenure about gaming ethics, experiences and impact include the story of one person who detailed the mental processes of Asperger syndrome and how his time playing video games differs from the average gamer.
 An article in July 2011 about the world travel-influenced game creation concept, Game Trekking, featured an interview with founder Jordan Magnuson and his "notgame", The Killer.
 The Killer was based on his travels in Cambodia and his observations of a nation still recovering from its time as the Democratic Kampuchea under the Khmer Rouge regime, led by Pol Pot from 1975 to 1979.
 Following the 2011 Evo Championship Series in which Rising Star award winner, 8 year-old Noah Solis made the top 48 players in Marvel vs. Capcom 3: Fate of Two Worlds, Klepek interviewed Solis and his father Moises Solis who praised video games alongside education in avoiding Los Angeles organized crime.

 In 2013 Microsoft unveiled their eighth generation video game console, the Xbox One.
 The Xbox One's pre-release reception was subject to strong criticism following its announcement of functionalities such as the always-on form of digital rights management (DRM), barring consumers from playing purchased games if their Xbox One could not connect to the internet once every 24 hours.
 On June 19, 2013, Giant Bomb broke the story that Microsoft would reverse these policies and not feature them in the console.
 After Klepek's article, Microsoft announced the changes later that day.

+In response to the industry at large Giant Bomb began to use shows as its method of reporting news with Klepek commenting in 2018 on the transition from articles to video and podcasts as one of the reasons for joining the website.

+Game Mess Mornings

+News reporting on Giant Bomb was started anew in 2021 when Jeff Grubb became one of Giant Bomb's guest contributing contractors that year, running a live stream show called GrubbSnax in which Grubb would provide commentary to recent news.
+Following the hiring of Grubb in 2022, Giant Bomb launched a new live-stream talk show hosted by Grubb called Game Mess Mornings, named after his YouTube channel.
+The show was renamed to Game Breaking News for the Power Block collaboration with GameSpot under Fandom in 2025, before reverting to Game Mess Mornings when Giant Bomb became independent and Grubb became a co-owner.

+In addition to discussing recent news, Grubb, known as an industry insider, reports his own stories through this medium regarding subjects that are not yet public knowledge, such as unannounced release dates of video games and video game consoles and upcoming events.